Open-Telecoms-Data/open-fibre-data-standard/docs/reference/index.md

 The [codelists reference](codelists.md) is the canonical reference for the meaning of the codes used to limit and standardise the possible values of attributes in the OFDS data model.

-The [publication formats reference](publication_formats/index.md) is the canonical reference for the data formats in which OFDS data can be published, stored and exchanged.
+The [data formats reference](data_formats/index.md) is the canonical reference for the data formats in which OFDS data can be published, stored and exchanged.

 ```{eval-rst}
 .. toctree::